mad-lab/transit/src/pytransit/doc/source/method_HMM.rst

 gene is influenced by an adjacent region.
 Some of the latter include ambiguous cases like multi-domain proteins, where one domain is essential and the other is not.
-We observed that there are often “borderline” (or ambiguous) genes, which the HMM labels as one state, but which are more consistent with a similar state.
-For example, in some cases, a low-confidence ES gene might have a higher posterior probability of GD, based on insertion statistics.
-Other cases include ambiguities between NE and GD, or NE and GA, especially for genes with mean insertion counts on the border between the clusters (posterior distributions) in the 2D plot.
-After identifying and removing these borderline genes (also now indicated in the HMM output files), we find that most of the low-confidence genes have confidence scores in the approximate range of 0 to 0.25.
-The number of low-confidence genes can range from a few hundred up to a thousand
+We observed that there are often “borderline” (or ambiguous) genes, where the called state has significant probability (>0.2), but is not the most probable state (i.e. another state is more likely, based on the insertions in the gene).

+Criteria (for gene g with called state c):
+  * genes where the called state has the highest conditional probability (most likely, given their mean count) are 'confident'
+  * genes where P(g|c)>0.2, but there is another state that has higher probability are 'ambiguous'
+  * genes with P(g|c)<0.2 are 'low-confidence'

+The 'low-confidence' and 'ambiguous' genes are now indicated in the 'flag' field added by HMM_conf.py in the output files (see below).

-(for which the predicted essentiality call should be ignored), depending on the saturation of the input dataset (.wig file); less-saturated datasets tend to have more low-confidence genes.
+In genomes with thousands genes, it is not uncommon for there to be a few hundred low-confidence and ambiguous genes each, depending on the saturation of the input dataset (.wig file); less-saturated datasets tend to have more low-confidence genes.